Jenna Tingum

 Project Details

-Instead of developing an entirely new tool, I’ve detailed my research and thought process below so that existing field tools can implement a similar model into their systems.
-Each avenue I explored has its own demo to try out the model’s performance followed by some comparative analysis.
+Instead of developing an entirely new tool, research is compiled below so that existing field tools can implement a similar model into their systems.
+Each avenue explored has its own demo to try out the model’s performance followed by some comparative analysis.

-Here is a list of all the tags chosen for this project, using this Gallup Poll’s list of most important issues influencing the 2024 election as a starting point.
+All the tags chosen for this project, using this Gallup Poll’s list of most important issues influencing the 2024 election as a starting point.
+A predetermined list of keyword candidates were chosen instead of allowing the model to assign topics randomly to ensure data cleanliness.

 • Economy